{alt_text_cv}

 • Drugs

 Vortioxetine (Trintellix™, Brintellix™) is a prescription antipsychotic and antidepressant medication used to treat major depressive disorder in adults.
 Vortioxetine targets the neurotransmitter serotonin, which can affect mood, memory, and other cognitive functions [1].
-It appears to improve multiple aspects of cognitive function in people with depression, though evidence for its effects in healthy adults is currently lacking.
-Short-term studies have reported good safety profiles in people with depression, though some drug interactions are known.
+Vortioxetine appears to improve some aspects of cognitive function in people with depression.
+Clinical evidence for people with conditions other than depression has been inconclusive.
+Common adverse events include nausea and diarrhea, and there are some known drug interactions.

 Evidence

-Although numerous meta-analyses and clinical studies have been carried out, the clinical evidence is limited to people with depression.
+Numerous meta-analyses and clinical studies have been carried out, but the clinical evidence for people with conditions other than depression is mixed and inconsistent.
 Our search identified:

-• 3 meta-analyses or systematic reviews (in people with major depressive disorder)
+• 7 meta-analyses or systematic reviews in people with major depressive disorder

-• 3 clinical trials (in people with major depressive disorder)
+• 5 clinical trials in people with major depressive disorder

 • Numerous preclinical studies on possible mechanisms of action